googleapis/google-cloud-dotnet/NEWAPI.md

 - A Linux environment equivalent to Ubuntu 16.04 or higher.
   The simplest way to accomplish this is usually to use the Linux Subsystem for Windows, as you can then use a single fork for all instructions here.
-This environment must include:
+This environment must include jdk8.
-  - git
-  - unzip
-  - jdk8

 Note that Git for Windows includes bash, and that's what our scripts have all been written to use.
-Do not try to use the Linux subsystem for Windows to run the scripts *except* `generateapis.sh`
+Do not try to use the Linux subsystem for Windows to run the scripts.

 Relevant repositories: